 - Who makes the jewelry, and where is it made?

-- Christina makes each piece by hand in Manhattan.
-Christina is a Graduate Gemologist of the Gemological Institute of America, and trained with goldsmith Donna Distefano.
+- Each piece is fabricated by hand or cast in a limited number and finished by hand, all in NY.
+Christina is a Graduate Gemologist of the Gemological Institute of America, and trained with goldsmith extraordinaire Donna Distefano.
 She also has a JD from New York University School of Law and a BA from Dartmouth College.
 As a former human rights attorney, Christina uses Fairmined or "recycled" metals; gemstones are sourced from known vendors, who in turn vet their supply chain.

 - What karat gold do you use?

-- Christina Malle Jewelry is proud to announce became a Fairmined Gold Licensee.
+- Christina Malle Jewelry is proud to announce it became a Fairmined Gold Licensee in 2019.
 All Christina Malle gold jewelry is solid 18 karat yellow gold or solid 22 karat yellow gold.
 This is very fine Fine Jewelry!
 Rose gold and white gold (both in 18 karat) are available by special order.
 Silver jewelry is made with solid, "recycled" sterling silver.
 Most people can see and feel the heft the handmade jewelry.

 A friendly reminder: please be careful when purchasing gold jewelry from any jeweler or store: read the fine print and ask questions!
 Vermeil is not solid gold; it is sterling silver dipped in a very thin coating of gold.
 It can be pretty, but does not have the value (or lovely heft) of solid gold.
 The same applies to plated or electroplated jewelry: it has merely the slimmest coating of gold.
 "Gold-filled" is hardly gold at all, and not even worth discussing.
 Christina does not work in 14 karat gold, since it is only about 58% actual gold, and so does not have enough gold content to meet her standards.
 The best investment and value — and we think, the most beautiful — is 18 karat gold or higher.